ahmdx-engg/am-modulator-and-super-heterodyne-am-reciever/README.md

 ## Project Motivation

 Modern communication systems depend heavily on IC-based RF modules and DSPs that conceal the inner analog operations.
-This project intentionally avoids such abstraction — focusing instead on fundamentals of modulation and frequency conversion using classical analog circuitry.
+This project intentionally avoids such abstraction and focusing instead on fundamentals of modulation and frequency conversion using classical analog circuitry.

 By constructing both the modulator and receiver from discrete components, we gain direct insight into: